A. Walter Dorn, Josh Libben

 There are fourteen UN peacekeeping operations being conducted across four continents.17 The mandates of modern peace operations have grown increasingly robust.
 The Force Intervention Brigade, deployed to the Eastern Congo in 2013, received the first and only UN Security Council mandate for “offensive operations” against rebel groups.
 In the post-Afghanistan period, European countries are contributing more to UN missions, particularly in Africa.

 At the end of 2017, a total of just twenty-four Canadian military personnel were serving in UN peacekeeping.
 Canada ranked well below countries such as Tunisia and Mongolia, as well as each of the permanent members of the Security Council.18 Since 2005, Canada has deployed more police officers than military personnel, but the number recently became similar, with twenty-one police peacekeepers currently deployed, all in the UN’s Haiti mission.
-Even including these police contributions, however, Canada ranked at its all-time low of eight-first of 121 UN member states contributing uniformed personnel at 31 May 2018.19
+Even including these police contributions, however, Canada ranked at its all-time low of eighty-first of 121 UN member states contributing uniformed personnel at 31 May 2018.19

 As shown in Figure 3, the CAF contributions—which had already been in decline since 2000—experienced the most significant drop in March 2006, with the close-out of Canada’s contingent in the Golan Heights.20 This Canadian task force had played a major logistics role in the UN Disengagement Observer Force (UNDOF) since the mission’s creation in 1974.
 Canada also provided the force commander for UNDOF in 1998–2000, the last time the country was given military command in a UN mission.21 In early 2017, Canada’s delay in providing troops meant that it could not compete for the force commander position in Mali.